akdenizcse/pl-evaluation-_bash_/README.md

 done
 ```
 #
 Now let's say for some reason you want to create a directory with the name of the nth Fibonacci number you've specified.
-The following code will create a directory called "37889062373143906" (80th Fibonacci number).
+The following code will create a directory called "37889062373143906".
 ```bash
 ./script.sh 80
 ```